Physical Symptoms of Depression

 How does depression affect the body?

 Your brain is a swarm of activity.
 It sends signals between various regions of the brain that control your mood, emotions, and your body’s regular healthy functions.
 These signals are neurotransmitters.
 Serotonin is a neurotransmitter most associated with mood.
 It’s commonly believed that when levels of this hormone drop, it puts you at risk for depression and various mood and emotional problems.
-Besides balancing mood and emotions, serotonin also helps regulate things like sleep, appetite, pain, immune function, and sex drive.4 Serotonin may be best known as a brain chemical, but it travels throughout the body, in the bloodstream.5
+Besides balancing mood and emotions, serotonin also helps regulate things like sleep, mood, bone health, and sex drive.3 Serotonin may be best known as a brain chemical, but it travels throughout the body, in the bloodstream.4

 What are the main physical symptoms of depression?